dansakoc/Bank-Marketing/README.md

 2 Glm model

 3 Decision trees model
+I have used the cratFolds function to create the train/test indexes.

-To make a fair comparison of the three modes I created a control parameter.
+To make a fair comparison of the three modes I created a control parameter with the train cntrol.
-I run these three models and I use the ROC metric to evaluate each model.
+I run these three models and I use the AUC metric to evaluate each model.
 To compare the models, I plotted a dotplot, boxplot and density plot.
-The Summary of the models shows that the ROC of the Random Forest was higher than the two other models.
+The Summary of the models shows that the Random Forest AUC average is higher than the two other models AUC.

-#### Model comparison with boxplot
+#### Model comparison with Box-and-whisker
 ![](https://github.com/dansakoc/Image/blob/master/Boxplot%20picture.png?raw=true)

-### Model comparison with dotplot
+### Model comparison with Dotplot
 ![](https://github.com/dansakoc/Image/blob/master/Dotplot%20picture.png?raw=true)

-### Model comparison with density plot
+### Model comparison with Density plot
 ![](https://github.com/dansakoc/Image/blob/master/Density%20plot.png?raw=true)

+This 3 plot show that random Forest as the highest AUC among this three models